eneben/capstone-flip-wise/README.md

 ## ➕ Create your own flashcards

 With a simple form, you can create custom collections of flashcards for any topic you wish to master.
-Just input a question and answer, optionally upload an image for added explanation, and save it to an existing collection or start a new one.
+Just type in a question and answer, optionally upload an image for added explanation, and save it to an existing collection or start a new one.
 Alternatively, use AI to generate flashcards for you.
 Input your text, choose how many flashcards you want, and let AI create key questions and answers.
 Review the cards, uncheck any you don’t want, and save the rest to your collection.

 ---